 - Because a WebView only provides a snapshot of a webpage, users will not be able to access the true features of the website.
 Certain complex elements will not be available to the user.

-- Since hybrid apps are dependent on browser speed, users may experience a lag when using the app if they don’t have a strong connection.
+- Since hybrid apps load-dependent on browser speed, users may experience a lag when using the app if they don’t have a strong connection.

-If you are thinking about building a hybrid application, it’s important to partner with a developer experienced in both native and web apps and who understands the complexities of integrating elements of each in order to design a hybrid app.
+If you are thinking about building a hybrid application, it’s important to partner with a developer that has experience building a variety of different apps and who understands the complexities of integrating the elements of each in order to design a hybrid app.